laserpants/update-deep/README.md

     , view          = view }
 ```

 1. Instead of `Browser.document`, a function of the same name from `Update.Pointfree.Browser` is used.
-This module also exposes a version of `application`.
+This module also exposes its own version of `application`.
 2. The type of `init` is now `Flags -> Init Model Msg`.
 The `Init` type is explained below.
 3. In this example, the model is initialized without running any commands, using a function named `initial`.
 4. The type of `update` has become `Msg -> Update Model Msg e`.
 This return value is a type alias for `(Model -> ( Model, Cmd Msg, List e ))`.
 The `e` parameter represents an *event* type.
 Events are not used in this example; hence the choice of `()`.